tangentyh/notes-of-tan/javaNotes.md

      - outside outer class — `outerObj.new`
    - access control — can be hidden from other classes in the same package
      - only inner classes can be private -- regular classes always have either package or public visibility
+     - `private` accessible for each other -- between the outer class and inner classes
    - refer to inner class outside the outer class — `OuterClass.InnerClass`

 1. inner class limits